 Vicki joined the ACT team in June 2010.
 Her main role is managing the ACT’s finances.
 This includes the administration and distribution of FEE-HELP funding from the Commonwealth Government to the affiliated colleges and management reporting.
 She is the Executive Officer for the Audit & Risk Management Committee.

 Mary Ann joined the ACT in March 2012 as a casual employee.
 She became a permanent part-time member of staff in December 2012.
 Mary Ann processes payments, assists Vicki with ad hoc financial matters and is the Minute Taker for the Audit and Risk Management Committee.

 Trish Ritchings, Office Administrator – Secretary

 Trish began working with the ACT team in August 2011.
-Her main tasks include the organisation of the day-to-day running of the office, database maintenance, minute taking for the Academic Board and its committees and providing secretarial assistance to senior staff.
-She also helps with the academic functions of the college by assisting the Department of Academic Services.
+Her tasks include minute taking for the Academic Board and the Coursework Committee, database maintenance, the organisation of the day-to-day running of the office and providing secretarial assistance to senior staff.
+She also helps with the academic functions of the college by assisting the Department of Academic Services as needed.